Podcast: Play in new window | Download (Duration: 43:38 — 59.9MB)

-Ken Veron is owner and proprietor of Café Vermilionville along with his wife, Andrea Veron.
-Veron is also chair of Eat Lafayette, an annual summertime campaign which supports locally owned restaurants and reminds people to continue to enjoy the restaurants that have made Lafayette, Louisiana the culinary destination that it is today.
+Ken Veron is the owner and proprietor of Café Vermilionville along with his wife, Andrea Veron.
+Veron is also chair of Eat Lafayette, an annual summertime campaign that supports locally-owned restaurants and reminds people to continue to enjoy the restaurants that have made Lafayette, Louisiana the culinary destination that it is today.

 “Café V” is perennially one of Lafayette’s best and most popular restaurants for fine dining.
 The restaurant has been featured in Southern Living and Saveur magazines, as well as on The Cooking Channel, and is renowned for its French-inspired, Cajun-influenced cuisine which never fails to please both locals and tourists alike.